I keep getting letters from veterans about this Chapter 31 Voc Rehab vs GI Bill issue and thought I should write a quick post about it.

 I talk more about this in my guide, the Voc Rehab Survival Guide for Veterans, but I thought I’d do a quick write up below for those of you just looking for a quick answer.

-UPDATE: A new decision in December 2015 change the nature of this question.
+Previous Update: A decision in December 2015 change the nature of this question.
 VA Office of General Counsel concluded using VRE first will not result in any deduction against the GI Bill.
 Then, in September 2016, VA changed there rule back.

 GI Bill + Voc Rehab = 48 Months, Usually